-UseReconnect – when working in real time, in case you stay outside the terminal access and you have one of the types of Notifications configured when the terminal is disabled, you will not be able to receive the news by skipping the potentially profitable sign.
-When UseReconnect=true, the indicator tells the server when you turn off, but if not it certainly will help, arrange a reconnection to the current account, in order to remain in the network.
+UseReconnect – when working in real-time, in case you stay outside the terminal access and you have one of the types of Notifications configured when the terminal is disabled, you will not be able to receive the news by skipping the potentially profitable sign.
+When UseReconnect=true, the indicator tells the server when you turn off, but if not it certainly will help, arrange a reconnection to the current account, to remain in the network.

 UsePanel – small sidewalk displays help information: